Piotr1215/kubectl-container/README.md

 There are two images, one simple image with *bash* shell containing:

 - `kubectl` - Kuberneted CLI v 1.17.2 with bash completion
-- `k9s` - cluster monitoring tool
-- popular tools: `curl, wget, git`
 - useful aliases

 Use this image if you want to quickly check and explore Kubernetes cluster without investing too much time.
-This image is optimized for size performance.
+This image is optimized for size performance and is based on ``Apline`` base image.

 And one is a fancy image for *zsh* with more tools preinstalled: